Exercise Garuda Shield 21

 |2

-This work, Exercise Garuda Shield 21 [Image 3 of 3], by SGT Isaih Vega, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Exercise Garuda Shield 21 [Image 9 of 9], by SGT Catessa Palone, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT